alicankaralar/FireWireAudio/memory-bank/decisionLog.md

 Rationale: This implements Strategy A from the architect's plan to address `kIOReturnNotResponding` errors encountered when using `ReadQuadlet` for high addresses, specifically targeting the DICE register space. `ReadBlock` might be more suitable for accessing these memory regions.
 Implementation Details: Added a conditional check for the address.
 If &gt;= threshold, call `ReadBlock` requesting 4 bytes.
 Otherwise, call the original `ReadQuadlet`.
 Error handling is maintained for both paths.
 Implications: This change might resolve the read errors for high addresses, enabling successful interaction with DICE registers.
 Testing is required to confirm.

+---
+[2025-05-06 00:54:00] - Decision: Implement FFADO-style dynamic base address discovery in `firewire_scanner` tool.
+Rationale: To investigate if using dynamically discovered base addresses (like FFADO) resolves the `kIOReturnNotResponding` error when reading DICE registers.
+Using the scanner as a Proof-of-Concept before modifying the core driver.
+Implementation Details: 1.
+Create `src/tools/scanner/scanner_defines.hpp` for FFADO-related constants.
+2. Verify FFADO offsets.
+3. Modify scanner code (`dice_helpers.cpp`, etc.) to read base address pointers and calculate target addresses using dynamic_base + relative_offset.
+4. Test scanner against DICE device.
+Implications: If successful, this approach could unblock register reading and provide a validated method for the core driver.
+If unsuccessful, it rules out one potential cause of the read error.

+---
+[2025-05-06 17:42:00] - Conditional EAP Support
+## Decision
+Implement conditional EAP (Extended Application Protocol) support in `DiceAudioDevice`.
+EAP will be disabled for devices known to be incompatible (e.g., Midas Venice F32) based on a blacklist of Vendor and Model IDs.
+For other devices, EAP initialization will proceed, and if it fails, EAP support will be disabled for that session.

+## Rationale
+The Midas Venice F32 is known to cause issues when EAP is accessed (based on FFADO logs).
+Other DICE devices might have similar incompatibilities or might not implement EAP correctly.
+This approach allows EAP functionality for compatible devices while preventing crashes or undefined behavior on incompatible ones.
+The blacklist provides a definitive way to disable EAP for known problematic devices, while the runtime check during EAP initialization handles devices not on the blacklist that might still fail EAP setup.

+## Implementation Details
+1.  **`include/FWA/DiceDefines.hpp`**:
+    *   Added `struct DeviceIdentifier` to hold `vendorId` and `modelId`.
+    *   Added `const std::set<DeviceIdentifier> EAP_UNSUPPORTED_DEVICES` initialized with the Midas Venice F32 (Vendor ID: `0x10c73f`, Model ID: `0x00000001`).
+2.  **`include/FWA/DiceAudioDevice.h`**:
+    *   Added a private boolean member `m_supportsEAP` (defaulting to `true`).
+    *   Modified `getEAP()` to return `eap_.get()` only if `m_supportsEAP` is true, otherwise returns `nullptr`.
+3.  **`src/FWA/DiceAudioDevice.cpp`** (in `init()` method):
+    *   After basic device initialization and I/O function setup, retrieve the current device's `vendorId` and `modelId` (using `getDeviceInfo()`).
+    *   Create a `DICE::DeviceIdentifier` for the current device.
+    *   Check if this identifier is present in `DICE::EAP_UNSUPPORTED_DEVICES`.
+        *   If found, set `m_supportsEAP = false` and log that EAP is disabled for this known device.
+        *   If not found in the blacklist, proceed with the existing `DiceEAP::supportsEAP(*this)` check.
+            *   If this check passes, attempt `eap_->init()`.
+                *   If `eap_->init()` fails, set `m_supportsEAP = false` and log the EAP initialization failure. `eap_` and `router_` are reset.
+                *   If `eap_->init()` succeeds, `m_supportsEAP` remains `true`, and router initialization proceeds.
+            *   If `DiceEAP::supportsEAP(*this)` fails, set `m_supportsEAP = false`.
+    *   Added a final check: if `!m_supportsEAP`, ensure `eap_` and `router_` unique_ptrs are reset.